mchmarny/disco/README.md

 All the generic options listed above, plus:

 * `--cve` - filters report only to a specific CVE
-* `--ca`  - invokes Container Analysis API in stead of the local scanner (default: false)

-> The `--cve` is a quick way to finding out if anything currently running is exposed to new CVE.
+* `--ca`  - invokes Container Analysis API in stead of the local scanner (default: false).
+Quick way to finding out if anything currently running is exposed to new CVE.

 The resulting JSON formatted report looks something like this (abbreviated):